-Noting that the NPFC Catch/Effort statistics shows a significant fall in chub mackerel catch in 2022, 2023 and 2024 from those in previous years;
+Noting that the NPFC Catch/Effort statistics shows a significant fall in chub mackerel catch in 2022, 2023, 2024 and 2025 from those in previous years;

-Recognizing that the 9th meeting of the Scientific Committee in December 2024 recommended the current fishing mortality (average 2020-2022) leads to further constant decline of SSB and it is necessary to reduce the current fishing mortality, based on the stock assessment of chub mackerel conducted by the Technical Working Group on Chub Mackerel Stock Assessment and the advice of the Scientific Committee of NPFC.
+Recognizing that the 10th meeting of the Scientific Committee in December 2025 recommended the reduction of fishing mortality to recover SSB to the interim reference levels, 25th percentile, 50th percentile, and 70th percentile of estimated historical SSB, based on the stock assessment of Chub mackerel conducted by the Technical Working Group on Chub Mackerel Stock Assessment and the advice of the Scientific Committee of NPFC;

+Recognizing that chub mackerel is often harvested mixed with blue mackerel in fishing operations the Convention Area.

+Further recognizing that urgent needs to take responsible actions to prevent further degradation and to ensure recovery of the chub mackerel stock:

 Adopts the following conservation and management measure in accordance with Article 7 of the Convention:

-Members of the Commission and Cooperating non-Contracting Parties (CNCPs) with substantial harvest of chub mackerel in the Convention Area shall refrain from expansion, in the Convention Area, of the number of fishing vessels entitled to fly their flags and authorized to fish for chub mackerel from the historical existing level.
+Members of the Commission and Cooperating non-Contracting Parties (CNCPs) with substantial harvest of chub mackerel and blue mackerel in the Convention Area shall refrain from expansion, in the Convention Area, of the number of fishing vessels entitled to fly their flags and authorized to fish for chub mackerel and blue mackerel from the historical existing level.

-Members of the Commission and CNCPs without substantial harvest of chub mackerel in the Convention Area are encouraged to refrain from expansion, in the Convention Area, of the number of fishing vessels entitled to fly their flags and authorized to fish for chub mackerel from the historical existing level.
+Members of the Commission and CNCPs without substantial harvest of chub mackerel in the Convention Area are encouraged to refrain from expansion, in the Convention Area, of the number of fishing vessels entitled to fly their flags and authorized to fish for chub mackerel and blue mackerel from the historical existing level.

-As a provisional measure, Members shall take necessary measures to ensure that the fishing activities for chub mackerel in the Convention Area shall be undertaken in accordance with the fishing season defined in paragraph 17 and the following provisions:
+As a provisional measure, Members shall take necessary measures to ensure that the fishing activities for chub mackerel and blue mackerel in the Convention Area shall be undertaken in accordance with the following provisions:

-The annual total allowable catch of chub mackerel in the Convention Area, excluding the amount in paragraph 11, shall be set at 66,740 tonnes for the 2025 fishing season.
+The annual total allowable catch of chub mackerel and blue mackerel in the Convention Area, excluding the amount in paragraph 11, shall be set at 47,940 tonnes for 2026 and at 42,300 tonnes for 2027.

-Of this annual total allowable catch, the catch for trawlers shall not exceed 7,940 tonnes for the 2025 fishing season.
+Of this annual total allowable catch, the catch for trawlers shall not exceed 5,703 tonnes for 2026 and 5,032 tonnes for 2027.

-Of this annual total allowable catch, the catch for purse seiners shall not exceed 58,800 tonnes for the 2025 fishing season.
+Of this annual total allowable catch, the catch for purse seiners shall not exceed 42,237 tonnes for 2026 and 37,268 tonnes for 2027, .

+An unused portion of the catch limit in subparagraphs (b) and (c) for 2026 may be carried over to the catch limit for 2027, up to 10% of the initial catch limit for 2026.

+(e) An unused portion of the original catch limit in a single year for the EU in paragraph 11 may be transferred to the catch limit in that year in subparagraphs (b) and (c) of this paragraph.
+For this, the EU shall notify the Executive Secretary 30 days in advance of the intended transfer, specifying the tonnage and effective date of the transfer.
+The Executive Secretary shall promptly notify Members and CNCPs of the transfer.
+This transferred portion may not be used for carry over in subparagraph (d) of this paragraph.

 China shall not authorize more than 3 trawlers to conduct fishing operations at the same time.

 The EU shall not authorize more than 1 trawler to conduct fishing operations at the same time.